antor44/livestream_video/README.md

 #

-Usage: ./livestream_video.sh stream_url [step_s] [model] [language] [translate] [quality] [ -p [player executable + player options] ]
+Usage: ./livestream_video.sh stream_url [step_s] [model] [language] [translate] [quality] [ [player executable + player options] ]

    Example (defaults if no options are specified):

-    ./livestream_video.sh https://cbsnews.akamaized.net/hls/live/2020607/cbsnlineup_8/master.m3u8 4 base auto raw -p [smplayer]
+    ./livestream_video.sh https://cbsnews.akamaized.net/hls/live/2020607/cbsnlineup_8/master.m3u8 4 base auto raw [smplayer]

-Quality: The valid options are "raw," "up," and "down."
+Quality: The valid options are "raw," "upper," and "lower".
 "Raw" is used to download another video stream without any modifications for the player.
- "Up" and "down" download only one stream, which might correspond to the best or worst stream quality, re-encoded for the player.
+ "Upper" and "lower" download only one stream, which might correspond to the best or worst stream quality, re-encoded for the player.

-"-p [player executable + player options]", valid players: smplayer, mpv, mplayer, vlc, etc... or "-p [true]" for no player.
+"[player executable + player options]", valid players: smplayer, mpv, mplayer, vlc, etc... or "[true]" for no player.

 Step: Size of the parts into which videos are divided for inference, size in seconds.